MicrosoftDocs/MIMDocs/MIMDocs/troubleshooting-known-issues.md

 # Known issues: Microsoft Identity Manager (MIM) 2016

-This article addresses a known issue affecting the MIM 2016 Portal after installation.
-It helps users identify the This article documents a known issue affecting Microsoft Identity Manager (MIM) 2016.
-It helps users recognize the problem, understand its underlying cause, and apply a validated solution where available.
+This article documents a known issue affecting Microsoft Identity Manager (MIM) 2016.
+It helps users recognize the problem, understand the underlying cause, and apply a validated solution where available.

-## Issue: MIM Portal fails after SharePoint Security Updates KB5002768 and KB5002754
+## Issue: MIM Portal fails after SharePoint security updates KB5002768 and KB5002754

-After applying SharePoint Server 2016 security updates KB5002768 and KB5002754, users may experience unresponsive or partially broken behavior in the MIM 2016 SP2 Portal.
-The Microsoft MIM Support team has received multiple reports of this issue.
+The MIM 2016 SP2 Portal may become partially broken or unresponsive after the installation of SharePoint Server 2016 security updates KB5002768 and KB5002754.
+The Microsoft MIM Support team has received multiple reports confirming this issue.

 These updates were released to address the following critical vulnerabilities: